Codecademy/docs/content/pytorch/concepts/tensors/terms/ones/ones.md

   - 'py-torch-for-classification'
 ---

-The **`.ones()`** function in PyTorch creates a tensor of a specified shape, where each element is initialized to the scalar value 1.
-It is used in machine learning and deep learning for tasks such as preparing data, creating masks, or starting with default values for neural network weights.
+The **`.ones()`** function in PyTorch creates a tensor of a specified shape, where each element is initialized to the scalar value _1_.
+It is used in [machine learning](https://www.codecademy.com/resources/docs/ai/machine-learning) and deep learning for tasks such as preparing data, creating masks, or starting with default values for [neural network](https://www.codecademy.com/resources/docs/ai/neural-networks) weights.
 Knowing how to use `.ones()` is valuable for building models and handling data efficiently.

 ## Syntax